drbrain/indigo-powerview/README.md

 ## Usage Notes

-The plugin does not poll the hub, so triggers based on the position (or any other attribute) of shades or the hub will not fire.
+The plugin does not poll the hub, so triggers based on the position (or any other attribute) of shades or the hub will not execute when you expect.

+Polling the hub does not solve this as the hub does not have a long-term memory of shade positions.
+To reliably know the shade positions you need to move the shade somehow (at least jog it) which shortens the battery life of the shades.

 ## Supported Actions